aspensmonster-school/ee4390-senior-design-i/README.md

 Project Roadmap
 ===============

+The deliverables and goals are enumerated below.

+##Deliverables:

 The final deliverable should be a hardware RNG that has at least the following
 characteristics:

 * Functioning prototype that is outputting bits to the host, preferably with a throughput measured in kilobytes.
+Prototype should be constructable by hand (no mass manufacturing).
-* A host that is able to read these bitstreams.
+* A host that is able to read these bitstreams with Free software.
-* A host that can perform verification of the bitstream to ensure true randomness.
+* A host that can perform verification of the bitstream to ensure true randomness with Free software.
 * Inclusion of bitsream into entropy pool with a throughput rate that is greater than that of a stock linux kernel building entropy via hardware noise.
 * **[ideal, but likely to bleed into second semester of design sequence]** Bitstream randomness verification on the hardware side rather than software.
 If bitstream is not random, have hardware refuse to output it to host.
+* **[ideal, but likely to bleed into second semester of design sequence]** Hardware that is fully open and verifiable.
+Use of open cores rather than proprietary ones.

 ##Main Goals: